zonemaster/zonemaster/docs/public/specifications/test-zones/Zone-TP/zone09.md

 ### INCONSISTENT-MX-DATA-1
 * Zone: "inconsistent-mx-data-1.zone09.xa."
-  * The name servers respond with MX RRsets that are not equal, two MX records from one server, and just one of the two MX records from the other.
+  * The name servers respond with MX RRsets that are not equal: one server gives two MX records, while the other one gives just one of the two MX records.

 ### INCONSISTENT-MX-DATA-2
 * Zone: "inconsistent-mx-data-2.zone09.xa."
-  * Both name servers respond with one MX record which has the same mail exchange names from both servers, but the preferences different.
+  * Both name servers respond with MX RRsets that are not equal: one server gives one MX record, while the other one gives an MX record with the same mail exchange name but a different preference value.

 ### INCONSISTENT-MX-DATA-3
 * Zone: "inconsistent-mx-data-3.zone09.xa."
-  * Both name servers respond with two MX records and the same two mail exchange names are used, but the orders between the the two records, as defined by the preference, are different between the two servers.
+  * Both name servers respond with MX RRsets that are not equal: one server gives two MX records, while the other one gives two MX records that list the same mail exchange names but with different preference values, such that when sorting by preference value, the mail exchanges are in a different order than the first server’s MX RRset.

 ### MIXED-TTL-1
 * Zone: "mixed-ttl-1.zone09.xa."